pvolnuhi/carrot/README.md

 ## Introduction

-Carrot is the new in-memory data store, which proides full Redis comaptibility (up to the current 6.2.5 version) and can be used with any existing Redis clients.
-It will follow open source Redis as close as possible to facilitate easy migration for Redis users, but surely, Carrtot has its own flavors, which differ it from the original.
+Carrot is the new in-memory data store, which proides full Redis compatibility (up to the current 6.2.5 version) and can be used with any existing Redis clients.
+It will follow open source Redis as close as possible to facilitate easy migration for existing Redis users, but surely, Carrtot has its own flavors, which differ it from the original.

 ### In memory data compression.